Rank Two Non-Commutative Laurent Phenomenon and Pseudo-Positivity: Abstract

 We study polynomial generalizations of the Kontsevich automorphisms acting on the skew-field of formal rational expressions in two non-commuting variables.
 Our main result is the Laurentness and pseudo-positivity of iterations of these automorphisms.
 The resulting expressions are described combinatorially using a generalization (studied in \cite{rupel2}) of the combinatorics of compatible pairs in a maximal Dyck path developed by Lee, Li, and Zelevinsky in \cite{lee-li-zelevinsky}.

 By specializing to quasi-commuting variables we obtain pseudo-positive expressions for rank 2 quantum generalized cluster variables.
-In the case that all internal exchange coefficients are zero, this quantum specialization provides a combinatorial construction of counting polynomials for Grassmannians of submodules in exceptional representations of valued quivers with two vertices.
+In the \emph{binomial case} when all internal exchange coefficients are zero, this quantum specialization provides a positive combinatorial construction of counting polynomials for Grassmannians of submodules in exceptional representations of valued quivers with two vertices.

 Let $\kk$ be any field of characteristic zero.
-Write $\KK=\kk(X,Y)$ for the skew-field of rational functions in non-commutative variables $X$ and $Y$.
+Write $\KK=\kk(X,Y)$ for the skew-field of rational functions in non-commuting variables $X$ and $Y$.
 Intuitively, writing $\pi:\kk(X,Y)\to\kk(x,y)$ for the commutative specialization, we may formally invert any element $W\in\KK$ for which $\pi(W)\ne0$; this idea has been made precise in \cite{usnich1} by considering iterated localizations of the free algebra $\kk\langle X,Y\rangle$.

-For any nonzero polynomial $P\in\kk[z]$, consider the following $\kk$-linear automorphism of $\KK$:
+For any nonzero polynomial $P\in\kk[z]$, consider the following $\kk$-linear endomorphism of $\KK$: